miguelmota/ethereum-development-with-go-book/en/accounts/README.md

 fmt.Println(address.Hex()) // 0x71C7656EC7ab88b098defB751B7401B5f6d8976F
 ```

 Pretty much you'd use this type anywhere you'd pass an ethereum address to methods from go-ethereum.
-Now that you the basics of accounts and addresses, let's learn how to retrieve the ETH account balance in the next section.
+Now that you know the basics of accounts and addresses, let's learn how to retrieve the ETH account balance in the next section.

 ---